 They all speak a form of English, although it is understood that their words may not make sense.
 They are all somewhat confused by the notion of speaking truth, and they all suffer an empathy deficit.
 These are indeed deflating, and confusing times.

 On any reasonably intelligent reading Donald Trump is exactly what we all expected.
 He is narcissistic, shallow, uninterested, ignorant and dangerous.
 In times of crisis he was always going to struggle, because he is not equipped, intellectually or emotionally, to deliver leadership.

-But back to Trump: He has been calling COVID-19 ‘the Chinese virus’ for weeks, causing racist attacks on Chinese Americans, presumably by his base.
-This was seen as a fully conscious signal to his support base.
+Trump has been calling COVID-19 ‘the Chinese virus’ for weeks, causing racist attacks on Chinese Americans, presumably by his base.
+This was seen as a fully conscious signal to his supporters.
 Today he did a full 180 degree turn, and leapt to their defence, describing them as “good people”.
 He did not call ‘the silent enemy’, the virus, Chinese.
 How long will Americans tolerate this man?
 There are very few groups he has NOT disrespected in his three years in power.
 One benefit of this virus is that it may cruel his chances of re-election.